Skip to Main Content

 How to achieve it?

-Keep Necessary Software: Ensure you have the software needed to open and work with your data, keeping a copy if it’s not widely available.
+Keep necessary software: Ensure you have the software needed to open and work with your data, keeping a copy if it’s not widely available.

 Data should be openly accessible, with clear conditions for use.